 Bratislava on 11 February 1941 and its exporting on the same day

 The visit took place still in the last “idyllically” weeks before the German attack on Yugoslavia on 6 April 1941.
 The Croatian troops of the Yugoslav Army capitulated immediately, while the Serbian troops on 17 April 1941.
-The Independent Croatian state was established under Italian and German control on 10 April 1941, already during few days of the fights on major part of the territory of historical Croatia and Bosnia and Hercegovina.
+The Independent Croatian state was established under Italian and German control on 10 April 1941, already during few days of the fights on a major part of the territory of historical Croatia and Bosnia and Hercegovina.
 The border territories of the former Yugoslavia were annexed by the neighbors.
 The major part of Serbia was subjected to an occupation regime under Nazis Germany control, but with Serbian administration.

 The visit of the Croatian ice hockey team in Slovakia also had a wider political and social context.
-The political representation of the war time Slovak Republic (declared and also called as Slovak State) was not primarily the initiator of declaration of independence on 14 March 1939.
-It was rather a result of synergism of the Slovak autonomic movement within the Czechoslovak Republic, that goes back to the 1920-s and of the opportune pragmatism under the pressure of dictated circumstances, offered/enforced by A. Hitler, to choose among the threat of liquidation of any form of national and administrative autonomy, being divided among Poland, Hungary and Germany, and a promise of surviving in conditions of a formally independent state, controlled by the Nazi Germany, but externally respected by this powerful neighbor.
-Under such circumstances the second alternative was a risky, but logical choice, in spite of all possible moral objections that can be (and are) raised in our days.
+The political representation of the wartime Slovak Republic (declared and also called as Slovak State) was not primarily the initiator of the declaration of independence on 14 March 1939.
+It was rather a result of synergism of the Slovak autonomic movement within the Czechoslovak Republic, that goes back to the 1920s and of the opportune pragmatism under the pressure of dictated circumstances, offered/enforced by A. Hitler, to choose among the threat of liquidation of any form of national and administrative autonomy, being divided among Poland, Hungary and Germany, and a promise of surviving in conditions of a formally independent state, controlled by the Nazi Germany, but externally respected by this powerful neighbor.
+Under such circumstances, the second alternative was a risky, but logical choice, in spite of all possible moral objections that can be (and are) raised in our days.
 The position of the newly declared state was considerably limited by the interests of Nazis Germany, which were clearly formulated in the Protection Agreement signed in Berlin on 23 March 1939 and its Confidential Annexes.
 However, the formal independence offered to Slovakia certain space to develop relations with other partners.

 Under such conditions, the then Slovak political representation developed enormous effort to stabilize and strengthen its political and economic position and to develop relations with other states apart of Germany.
 Any success in this field also increased its legitimacy in relation to the own population, which had a diversified attitude to the new reality.

-From this perspective Croatia (still as a part of Yugoslavia or later as “independent” state) was almost an ideal partner.
+From this perspective, Croatia (still as a part of Yugoslavia or later as “independent” state) was almost an ideal partner.
 The considerable similarity of the Slovak and Croatian languages allows easy communication without any special study of the other language.
 Croatia was near.
 Croats represented, in southwestern Slovakia, a well-known and fully integrated minority.
-Even some streets in center of Bratislava bore (and bear) names of Croatian and Serbian personalities like Ivan Gundulić, Josip Jelačić, Ljudevit Gaj, Svetozar Miletić and Vuk Karadžić.
+Even some streets in the center of Bratislava bore (and bear) names of Croatian and Serbian personalities like Ivan Gundulić, Josip Jelačić, Ljudevit Gaj, Svetozar Miletić, and Vuk Karadžić.
 The relations were not loaded by any negative reminiscences from the past.
-The position of Croatia within Yugoslavia and its way to formal independence in April 1941 was very similar to the destiny of Slovakia.
-After establishing of the Nezavisna Država Hrvatska (Independent Croatian State) in April 1941, the relative independence of both state formations offered not only favorable conditions for development of social, cultural and economic relationships than the immediate neighbors of Slovakia did, but it was, as matter of fact, the only possibility.
+The position of Croatia within Yugoslavia and its way to formal independence in April 1941 were very similar to the destiny of Slovakia.
+After establishing of the Nezavisna Država Hrvatska (Independent Croatian State) in April 1941, the relative independence of both state formations offered not only favorable conditions for the development of social, cultural and economic relationships than the immediate neighbors of Slovakia did, but it was, as matter of fact, the only possibility.

-Under such circumstances Slovakia developed its multilateral relations also with Independent Croatian State in spite of the fact that even the Slovak diplomats referred negatively about the style of governing of the Ante Pavelić regime, whose excesses provoked even protests of the Italian and German protectors.
+Under such circumstances, Slovakia developed its multilateral relations also with Independent Croatian State in spite of the fact that even the Slovak diplomats referred negatively about the style of governing of the Ante Pavelić regime, whose excesses provoked even protests of the Italian and German protectors.
 Thus the Croatian delegations came frequently to Slovakia during the war-time.
 The ice hockey team was just one of them.